As of 5/30/2016 5:44:25 AM

 TLC is made available for 7 credits, all of which are graded.
 Whether time spent working on TLC matters meets the New York Pro-Bono requirement depends on the client for which the student works.

-TLC fulfills the Law School's professional responsibility requirement for graduation, but does not fulfill the New York State Bar ethics requirement unless the student also simultaneously enrolls in Law 402 Ethics Colloquium section 002.
+TLC fulfills the Law School's professional responsibility requirement for graduation applicable to JD students who matriculated in September 2015 and earlier, but does not fulfill the New York State Bar ethics requirement.